AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Druid.md

 ### Auramancer

-Starting at 1st level, you become an [Auramancer](Auramancy.md).
+Starting at 1st level, you become an [[Auramancy|auramancer]].
 For each of your druid levels, your auramancer level increases by 1.

 ### Aura Sense